 1. Stand the door in front of the frame.
-If the door overlaps the frame or is tight between the door and the frame, then mark with a pencil where the adjustments are required.
+If the door overlaps the frame or if it is tight between the door and the frame then mark with a pencil where the adjustments are required.

 There should be a 2mm or 3mm gap between the door and the frame on both sides and the top.

 If you do need to cut the door down to size, keep in mind that you need to cut all four sides of the door equally whenever possible to retain an accurate shape or pattern if the door is panelled.